- Administrative Law

 - International Trade and Regulation

-Prof. Parker serves as co-chair of the American Bar Association Administrative Law Section’s Committee on Environment and Natural Resources and vice-chair of the Section’s Committee on Collaborative Governance.
+He serves as co-chair of the American Bar Association Administrative Law Section’s Committee on Environment and Natural Resources and vice chair of the Section’s Committee on Collaborative Governance.

 He holds a B.A. in public and international affairs from Princeton University, a J.D. from Yale Law School, and a D.Phil. in politics from Oxford University, which he attended as a Rhodes Scholar.